-Students must secure all personal items in the lockable safe in their room (if one is provided).
-The college will not accept responsibility for lost or stolen goods.
+Students must secure all personal items in the lockable safe (if one is provided) or lockable drawer in their room.
+The College will not accept responsibility for lost or stolen goods.
 It is recommended that serial numbers of valuable items be recorded with staff.

-Valuable jewellery and cash should not be brought to the college.
+Valuable jewelery and large sums of cash should not be brought to the College.